pipeforce/pipeforce.github.io/docs/guides/apps/010_apps-intro.md

 For each app, certain access rules can be specified.
 Apps can be installed, uninstalled, exported and imported.
 Furthermore, it is also possible to use staging and versioning for apps.
 They can be developed online using the workbench or offline using source code files and the [CLI](../../guides/cli).
 You can think of apps also like “plug-ins” for PIPEFORCE.

-## App properties
+## App structure
-Typically, all properties (resources) of an app reside in the property store under the key path
+Typically, all properties (resources) of an app reside in the property store and having a property path with a prefix like this:

 ```
-global/app/<NAME>/<RESOURCE_PATH>
+global/app/<NAME>
 ```

-The key of an app property always starts with prefix `global/app`, followed by the name of the app `<NAME>`, followed by the path of the resource inside the app.
-For example:
+The path always starts with prefix `global/app`, followed by the name of the app `<NAME>`, wheras `<NAME>` must be a fully qualified, unique name.

+### Qualified App naming

+In order to avoid a naming clash with other apps from other users which could probably have the same naming as your app, as best practise, you should give the app always a name which follows the reversed domain name package conventions from the [Java package specification](https://docs.oracle.com/javase/tutorial/java/package/namingpkgs.html):

+1. The app name is written in lower case and may not contain any space or special character.
+1. Use the reversed internet domain name of your company, project or organisation to begin the app name.
+For example: `com.logabit.myapp` or `org.myproject.myapp`.
+1. Built-in apps from PIPEFORCE always start with prefix `io.pipeforce.` for example: `io.pipeforce.common`.
+2. Note: The internet domain names must be valid ones if you want your apps to become trusted in the marketplace.

+Here is an example of a property path to a resource inside an app with fully qualified name:

 ```
-global/app/myapp/data/helloworld
+global/app/com.logabit.myapp/data/helloworld
 ```

+### App folders

 Inside of an app path, there is a certain "folder" structure at app level which defines the main resource types of an app.
-The typical folder structure looks like this:
+The typical folder structure looks like this (the folders could vary, depending on your setup):

 ![](../../img/grafik-20201022-181638.png)

-### form
+### `form`

 This folder contains all form configuration properties for any form of the app, whereas the name of the property is the name of the form.
 For example: